 Not from many kids, but probably from the ones you are closest too.
 They have a right to be angry.
-You've chosen something else instead of them.
+You’ve chosen something else instead of them.
 But choices are part of life.
 Jesus chose only twelve disciples.
 He chose to spend more time with only three of them.
 Our choices affect others.
 Many kids have been wounded by one day coming home to find out their mom or dad has moved out.
 Many of them have experienced real abandonment and they will be angry with you, and maybe even God.
-As I have moved I have had kids say to me, "You're leaving me just like everyone else in my life leaves me."
-We've got to trust that God is in control and if we are being obedient to Him, then His plan is for ultimate good, even when it results in anger and hurt.
+As I have moved I have had kids say to me, “You’re leaving me just like everyone else in my life leaves me.”
+We’ve got to trust that God is in control and if we are being obedient to Him, then His plan is for the ultimate good, even when it results in anger and hurt.

 Make The Hand-off